pmahnke/mahnke-cocktails/recipe_processed/benedictine_whipped_cream.md

 base_spirits: ['Bénédictine', 'Heavy Cream', 'Powdered Sugar']
 youtube: 8FS1ILeY8Ds
 excerpt: |
   Bénédictine infused whipped cream is a delightful topping for cocktails and desserts.
-It adds a touch of herbal sweetness and a certain <em>je ne sais quoi<em> to your whipped cream.
+It adds a touch of herbal sweetness and a certain <em>je ne sais quoi</em> to your whipped cream.
 ---

 ### Ingredients